 10. Zapier

-While not a traditional scheduler, Zapier is one of the most powerful free social media management tools for automating repetitive tasks.
-It connects thousands of apps, allowing you to create custom workflows (called Zaps) that publish content automatically.
-For example, you can create a Zap to automatically share new blog posts from an RSS feed to your Twitter or LinkedIn profile.
+While not a true scheduler, Zapier is one of the most powerful free tools for social media management to automate tasks you would otherwise have to do manually.
+It connects thousands of apps, allowing custom workflows called Zaps to be created, which publish content automatically.
+You can create a Zap from an RSS feed that simply shares a new blog post to your Twitter or LinkedIn profile, for example.

-The free plan lets you build an unlimited number of two-step Zaps, which is perfect for simple "if this, then that" automations.
-This makes it an ideal supplementary tool to fill gaps left by other platforms.
-Although the 100 tasks-per-month limit can be used up quickly, its massive app ecosystem and reliability make it an indispensable resource for creating a connected social media workflow.
-Learning about social media automation tools can unlock even more potential.
+The free plan allows for unlimited two-step Zaps, which are ideal for simple “if this, then that” automations.
+That makes it an ideal supplementary tool to fill in the gaps that other platforms can’t.
+Still, that 100 tasks-per-month limit can be spent rather fast, but with its huge app ecosystem and reliability, it is a must-have resource to build a connected social media workflow.
+Learning about social media automation tools will unlock even more potential.

 Key Features & Limitations

-Best For: Tech-savvy marketers and businesses who want to automate content sharing from other platforms (like blogs, YouTube, or e-commerce stores) to their social media channels.
+Best for: Tech-savvy marketers and businesses looking to automate content sharing from other platforms such as blogs, YouTube, or e-commerce stores to their social media channels.

 Pros: